stackhawk/hawkscan-action/.github/CONTRIBUTING.md

 ## Check the Marketplace

-To make sure the action has been released correctly, [view it on the Marketplace](https://github.com/marketplace/actions/stackhawk-hawkscan-action).
+To make sure the action has been released correctly, [view it on the Marketplace](https://github.com/marketplace/actions/stackhawk-hawkscan-action), and check the latest available version there.